Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Experiments

 We implement the algorithm in Section~\ref{sec:estimation} to estimate the sample covering number induced by different data transformations.
 For efficiency, we randomly sample 1000 training images from CIFAR-10 and randomly sample 800 training images from ShapeNet.
 Appendix~\ref{app:exp} compares results with different sample sizes.
 We use the Euclidean norm for defining the sample cover.
 For continuous data transformations, we do uniform random sampling to approximate the orbit of a data point.

-Figure \ref{fig:covering_number} illustrates the estimated sample covering numbers induced by different transformations at different resolution $\epsilon$.
+Figure \ref{fig:covering_number} illustrates the estimated sample covering numbers induced by different transformations at different resolutions $\epsilon$.
 As the resolution $\epsilon$ increases, the sample covering number $N(\epsilon, \cS, \rho_\cG)$ induced by any data transformation starts to decrease, indicating a smaller-sized sample cover needed to cover the entire dataset.
 Meanwhile, different transformations behave differently.
 On CIFAR-10, cropping induces the smallest sample covering number.
 On ShapeNet, 3D-view transformation induces the smallest sample covering number and the gap is significant.
-Our propositions suggest that data transformations which induce smaller sample covering numbers tends to bring more generalization benefit for the corresponding invariant models.
+Our propositions suggest that data transformations that induce smaller sample covering numbers tend to bring more generalization benefits for the corresponding invariant models.
 Therefore, Figure \ref{fig:covering_number} indicates that models should generalize well if it is invariant to 3D-view transformation on ShapeNet or to cropping on CIFAR-10.